 Colin Ramsey is a highly regarded Chinese American bass whose “majestic, rotund, ravishing bass” (Opera Today) has earned him accolades from critics and audiences alike.
 Known for his rich, smoky timbre and dramatic versatility, Mr. Ramsey has become a sought-after performer in both opera and concert settings, with a broad repertoire that spans from the classical to the contemporary.

 Mr. Ramsey's voice and technique have garnered recognition in the competition circuit as well.
-He is a winner of the Pasadena Opera Guild Competition, a 3rd Prize winner in the Rocky Mountain Region of the Metropolitan Opera National Council Auditions, and an Encouragement Award recipient from the George London Foundation Competition.
+He is the 1st Prizewinner of the Carolyn Bailey Argento Competition, winner of the Pasadena Opera Guild Competition, a 3rd Prize winner in the Rocky Mountain Region of the Metropolitan Opera National Council Auditions, and an Encouragement Award recipient from the George London Foundation Competition.
 These accolades reflect his continued growth as a performer and his rising stature in the operatic world.

 Throughout his career, Mr. Ramsey has participated in a number of prestigious apprentice programs, which have been crucial to his artistic development.
 These include programs with The Santa Fe Opera, Des Moines Metro Opera, Wolf Trap Opera, Sarasota Opera, Opera Santa Barbara, and the Crested Butte Music Festival.
 These experiences have helped hone his craft, providing opportunities to work with esteemed directors, conductors, and fellow singers.